jakubvalenta/website-colors/README.md

 # Website Colors

+Visualize how a website's colors changed over time.

-Analyze the history of colors of a websites from screenshots acquired from the Internet Archive and plot the data using Datawrapper.
+Use screenshots from the Internet Archive and plot the data with Datawrapper.

 https://blog.datawrapper.de/weekly-chart-website-colors/